 On busy days, I forget to reply after opening a text.
 So, this new Messages feature is a savior!
 It will ensure that you remember to reply to messages when you have time.

 If you mark any iMessage, SMS, or MMS as unread, it will show after the Unread Messages folder, and the recipient will not know it.
 Also, the messages will still be highlighted after you first read them.

-- Find the chat you want to mark as unread and swipe right on it.
+- Find the chat you want to mark as unread → Swipe left to right on it.

 - Alternatively, you may long-press a chat and tap Mark as Unread.

 - Another way to do it is to tap the three-dot icon → choose Select Messages → pick the conversations → tap Unread.
 (You will see Edit instead of three-dots if you have not enabled Message Filters.)

 You’ll also notice a new Unread Messages folder when you press Filter to select between known and unknown senders if you have enabled Filter Unknown Senders.

 We all are habituated to the Recently Deleted feature on Notes, Photos, and Mail.
 Now it’s time for the Messages app.

 As usual, after 30 days, deleted messages will be automatically removed from Apple’s servers.
 Therefore, if you mistakenly delete a message or suddenly need a deleted text, you may retrieve it.
 Here’s how: